 - Host a Jackbox party.
 Jackbox has tons of interactive games and game packs at affordable prices available to play on Steam, consoles, and even mobile devices.

-- Learn card games with family.
+- Learn card games with your family.
 Ask your parents about the classic card games they used to play and have them teach you.
 It's amazing what you can do and how much fun time you can spend with a simple deck of cards, whether you're playing solitaire style games or group games.

 - Create your own game.
 Whether you take an existing game and make it better or create your own using a game board template or a deck of cards, come up with an original game and invite family members to join you.